n4nidhinchandran/songbird/readme.md

 Writing test can be a boring process but essential if you want your software to be robust.
 A tip to note is that every scenario must have a closure so that it is self-contained.
 The idea is that you can run a test scenario by itself without affecting the rest of the scenarios.
 For example, if you change a password in a scenario, you have to remember to change it back so that you can run the next test without worrying that the password has been changed.
 There are several ways you can achieve this.
 How can you do it such that it doesn't affect performance?

 The workflow in this book is just one of many ways to write BDD tests.
-At the time of writing, many people uses [behat](http://docs.behat.org/en/v3.0/) as well.
+At the time of writing, many people uses [behat](http://docs.behat.org/en/v3.0/).

 ## Summary

-In this chapter, we wrote our own CEST class based on different user stories and scenarios.
+In this chapter, we wrote our own CEST classes based on different user stories and scenarios.
 We are now more confident that we have a way to test Songbird's user management functionality as we add more functionalities in the future.

 Remember to commit your changes before moving on the next chapter.